Which of HP's products do you think will still be around in three years?

 HP's storage product line ranges from entry-level storage arrays and NAS to midrange storage systems to enterprise-class storage products lines such as the XP and the Enterprise Virtual Array(EVA) disk systems.
 HP also has a broad range of OpenView and StorageWorks software, nearline/tape libraries and media, SAN infrastructure and storage professional services.
 Who or what do you see as HP's biggest threat?

 HP's biggest threats on a system level - looking at companies with a broad breadth of storage, servers, and professional services - would be IBM.
 I would also point to EMC as their strongest overall threat in the storage market, especially since the beginning of 2003.
-Dell Computer also poises a different kind of threat: increasing the overall pricing pressure in the midrange storage system market, which would have a big impact not only
+Dell Computer also poises a different kind of threat: increasing the overall pricing pressure in the midrange storage system market, which would have a big impact not only on HP but IBM and Sun.
+Which products should the company think about discontinuing?

 I'd like to be pragmatic and suggest that there will be a number of tape products as well as even its CASA platform that could be candidates for discontinuing - not to diminish the value of each but that customers may in the long term have more commoditized buying habits about both tape and storage virtualization.
 CASA will likely continue as a strong technology, but it will be better suited as part of an integrated product instead of a stand-alone appliance.
 And, as I suggested above, you will likely see both storage array product lines and storage software products consolidate - which I think will be a common trend at both HP and other storage companies.
 What has HP done this year to make itself a stronger company?